-4.5 MASTERS IN MANAGEMENT SCIENCES: SPECIALISING IN PUBLIC RELATIONS AND COMMUNICATION (NLRD ID: 96838)
+4.4 MASTERS IN MANAGEMENT SCIENCES: SPECIALISING IN PUBLIC RELATIONS AND COMMUNICATION MANAGEMENT (NLRD ID: 96838) (NQF LEVEL 9)

 This is a full dissertation based qualification.
-The Masters allows the student to explore research opportunities in a specialised area of public relations and communication.
+The Master's degree requires the student to explore research opportunities in a specialised area of Public Relations & Communication Management.